trufflesuite/trufflesuite.com/public/docs/advanced/truffle-with-metamask.md

 ## Installing MetaMask

-Currently, MetaMask only supports the Chrome browser, but support for Firefox and others is planned for the future.
+* To install MetaMask for Chrome, go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn) and click the **Add to Chrome** button.

-To install MetaMask, go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn) and click the **Add to Chrome** button.
+* To install MetaMask for FireFox, go to the [Firefox Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/ether-metamask/) and click the **Add to Firefox** button.

 ## Using MetaMask with Truffle Develop